MauritsBleeker/ecir-2022-reproducibility-bleeker/README.md

 For VSE++ we have reformatted the data to a pickle file and changed the data loader.
 We did this to improve the training time.
 The data for the Flickr30k dataset (train/test/val + vocab)  can be downloaded [here](https://surfdrive.surf.nl/files/index.php/s/qnWabw1G5IqwARm?path=%2Fdata%2Fvsepp%2FVSEPP%2Ff30k).
-The MS-COCO dataset is too big to upload in one file and will be uploaded upon acceptance.
+The MS-COCO dataset is too big to upload in one file.
 However, if the [MS-Coco](https://cocodataset.org/#home) caption dataset is formatted by using the format below, using [dataset_coco.json](https://surfdrive.surf.nl/files/index.php/s/qnWabw1G5IqwARm?path=%2Fdata), then the experiments can be executed.
 In `/notebooks` we provide a example script on how to format the MS-COCO data.
 Be aware that this is not the script we have used for our experiments, so there might be some differences.
 The vocab file for MS-COCO can be found [here](https://surfdrive.surf.nl/files/index.php/s/qnWabw1G5IqwARm?path=%2Fdata%2Fvocab_vsrn)